Oregon lawmakers pass amendment to ‘pause’ evictions

 Based on data from Oregon Housing and Community Services, as of Tuesday 10,830 households have completed applications for rent assistance with the average request being $6,921.

-While Oregon has hundreds of millions of dollars available to pay past due rents, and up to three months current rent for qualified tenants, high demand has created a backlog that will not be cleared before the eviction moratorium ends next week.
+While Oregon has hundreds of millions of dollars available to pay past due, and up to three months current rent for qualified tenants, high demand has created a backlog that will not be cleared before the eviction moratorium ends next week.

 “The Legislature’s great work on the (eviction moratorium) was designed based on the reasonable assumption that federal rent assistance dollars would be in distribution in communities across the state by now, but that hasn’t happened,” Sybil Hebb, the director of legislative advocacy at the Oregon Law Center, said during a hearing on the amendment.
 “We know now that rent assistance dollars cannot be processed quickly enough to prevent evictions after the expiration of the moratorium.”